Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 ---
 layout: default
-title: HamGeek SDR starter guide
+title: AD936x SDR starter guide
 nav_order: 2
 parent: Radio
 ---

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

 # Preamble

-Hamgeek has recently begun selling cheap SDRs capable of very respectable sampling rates, however they require some tinkering to get started with.
-This guide will list out the different types available, how to get them to perform the best they can.
-LibreSDRs are included since they are the original design, however the primary focus of the guide is the cheaper HamGeeks.
+HamGeek has recently begun selling cheap SDRs capable of very respectable sampling rates, however they require some tinkering to get started with.
+The original line sold by LibreSDR has recently grown in popularity as well, often leads to confusion due to the similar design and naming.

+The goal of this guide is to make clear what the differences between these are, what variants are available, and how to get them to perform the best they can.

 > Huge thanks to @mothmaux for helping with the different variants as well as overclocks, this article wouldn't exist without him.